Raghu-vm/RAY_Chatbot/README.md

 ## Notes

-- Current config uses `next.config.mjs` with `ignoreBuildErrors: true` for TypeScript.
+- Current config uses `next.config.mjs` with `ignoreBuildErrors: true` for TypeScript..
 - This repository includes workflow exports so backend logic can be re-imported into n8n quickly.

 ---